arkid15r/hass/README.md

 - event: tts
     event_data:
       text: Garage gate opened.
-      silent_in:
+      areas_off:
         - garage
 ```

-The alexa_tts.py depends on the set of sensors.
-You can customaze them based on
+The tts.py depends on the set of sensors.
+You can customize them based on
 your needs and situation.
 Here are some examples:

 From /config/includes/binary_sensors.yaml